MAI-Lab-West-China-Hospital/DPMSWIFT/README.md

 # DiST-DR

-This repository is the official implementation of "DPMSWIFT: Diffusion Probabilistic Model-based Swin Transformer for Medical Image Registration".
+This repository is the official implementation of "DiST-DR: Diffusion-Driven Swin Transformer for Rapid Non-linear Volumetric Medical Image Registration with Diffeomorphic Deformations".

 ## Requirements
   * OS: Ubuntu